-- The Wild Rose Fire District has mutual aid agreements with other fire districts in the area, including the fire districts of Almond, Springwater-Saxeville, Plainfield, Wautoma, and many other firehouses in Waushara County. - EMS and ambulance protection is provided through a cooperative arrangement managed by the Waushara County EMS in Wautoma. - The Patterson Memorial Library, the Wautoma Public Library and libraries in many neighboring communities are part of the Winnefox Library System that cooperatively share partner library collection materials.
+- The Wild Rose Fire District has mutual aid agreements with other fire districts in the area, including the towns of Almond, Springwater and the City of Waupaca. - EMS and ambulance protection is provided through a cooperative arrangement managed by the Waushara County EMS in Wautoma. - The Patterson Memorial Library and the Wautoma Public Library are part of the Winnefox Library System that cooperatively share partner library collection materials. - Communities should periodically meet with providers of utility infrastructure (gas, electric, telephone, etc.) to discuss upcoming road construction and utility upgrades.

-- Communities should periodically meet with providers of utility infrastructure (gas, electric, telephone, etc.) to discuss upcoming road construction and utility upgrades. - Communities should work with the various county departments to coordinate road construction and maintenance, solid waste and recycling efforts, senior citizen and other social services, and park and recreation programs. - Local governments should also meet with the Wisconsin Department of Transportation and the Waushara Highway Department to discuss and coordinated upcoming road construction projects. - All communities within the area have various intergovernmental agreements with respect to public services and facilities provisions.
+- Communities should work with the various county departments to coordinate road construction and maintenance, solid waste and recycling efforts, senior citizen and other social services, and park and recreation programs. - Local governments should also meet with the Wisconsin Department of Transportation and the Waushara Highway Department to discuss and coordinated upcoming road construction projects. - All communities within the area have various intergovernmental agreements with respect to public services and facilities provisions.
 For example, mutual aid agreements exist between the fire districts and snow plowing on commonly shared roads.